Peter Sykes (director)

 Peter Sykes (June 17, 1939 – March 1, 2006) was an Australian television and film director who worked primarily in the United Kingdom.
 According to FilmInk, "auteurist critics always seem to pass him by."

-Biography
+Career

-He was born in Melbourne and worked as a dancer, then as an assistant director on documentaries and children's shows on Australian television.
+Sykes was born in Melbourne and worked as a dancer, then as an assistant director on documentaries and children's shows on Australian television.
 He moved to London in 1963.

-He wrote to a fellow Australian, Donald Levy, admiring a documentary Levy had made called Time In.
+Sykes wrote to a fellow Australian, Donald Levy, admiring a documentary Levy had made called Time In.
 Sykes worked for Levy as an assistant on the film Herostratus.
-Sykes did an 18-month training cadetship with the BBC then made the documentary Walkabout to Cornwall.
+Sykes did an 18-month training cadetship with the BBC then made the documentary Walkabout to Cornwall (1966).

-He was commissioned to make a series of films for the British Pavilion exhibit at Expo 67 in Montreal.
+Sykes was commissioned to make a series of films for the British Pavilion exhibit at Expo 67 in Montreal.
 The series was called Britain Around the World.
-It led to him meeting Peter Brook who invited Sykes to produce Tell Me Lies.
+It led to him meeting Peter Brook who invited Sykes to produce Tell Me Lies (1968).